ladroxd/GamesenseLoader/README.md

 ## Thanks to @Spencer-png for providing and Releasing the base & @kitiroo for providing the libraries & Essentials.

 - [ ] Clear the console output After Major events.
-- [ ] Make loader open cs:go automatically  (Working on it as currently it only opens for people that have CSGO in default Path)
+- [ ] Make loader open CSGO automatically (Working on it as currently it only works if you have CSGO in default Path)
 - [ ] Make loader download dll from this GitHub repo